-For this reason, the proposal of Zhang et. al., that this does rarely happen is not without controversy.
+It is not surprising, then, that the proposal of Zhang et. al., that this does rarely happen is not without controversy.
 A recently released bioRxiv preprint also suggested that the human SARS-CoV-2 chimeric transcripts detected through RNA sequencing may arise as a sample prep artifact rather than true reverse transcription, integration, and expression.
 Here’s a portion of an interesting discussion along these lines:

 Ellen Foxman, MD, PhD, assistant professor in the department of laboratory medicine at Yale School of Medicine, reiterated the same concerns.
 “My overall take on this [PNAS] paper is that it is exploratory research, and that while the data suggests that fragments of the SARS-CoV-2 genome can become integrated in human cells, other explanations for the data are also possible, as the authors discussed.”